-screen will adapt ASNI colour escape sequencies to your terminal's capabilities.
-This means that is your terminal reports itself as xterm in \$TERM it ponies will lose colours; they will only use the lower 16 colours instread of the top 240 colours.
-By default, almost all X terminal, including xterm and mate-terminal reports themself as xterm in \$TERM, and some reports their actual name in \$COLORTERM.
-So before openning screen you use set \$TERM to xterm-256color, if you are using a terminal with support for xterm's 256 colours; this can be done by adding to your ~/.bashrc:
+screen will adapt ASNI colour escape sequences to your terminal's capabilities.
+This means that if your terminal reports itself as xterm in \$TERM ponies will lose their colours; they will only use the lower 16 colours instead of the top 240 colours.
+By default, almost all X terminals, including xterm and mate-terminal reports themselves as xterm in \$TERM, and some reports their actual name in \$COLORTERM.
+So before opening screen you use set \$TERM to xterm-256color, if you are using a terminal with support for xterm's 256 colours; this can be done by adding to your ~/.bashrc:

 '''

 [[ "$TERM" = "xterm" ]] &&

 function screen

 { export TERM="xterm-256color"

-exec screen "$@"
+exec screen "$0"

 }

 '''